wakeupthecat/gastona/README.md

          //    <-- bAction>
          //       //alert ("Calling " + jgas.getData ('iPeople selected.label'));

-the given script will work without any aditional file
+the given script will work without any aditional file, though it is possible also to have the browser client side, the variable MAIN_GAST, into a separate file.

 ![demojgastona](https://cloud.githubusercontent.com/assets/12417703/18233827/8d05749c-72f2-11e6-9f18-baa451e913a4.PNG)

-Since both, the script for gastona as http server and the script for the client side of jGastona use the same language, it might result a little bit messy to read.
-We could write the contents of the variable MAIN_JGAST into a separate file for clarity.
+The server is sending the jGastona libraries, which are included in gastona.jar, and loading the particular script the rest happens in the browser handled by jGastona.

-As you can see, like spain, "Gastona is different"!
+As you can see, "Gastona is different"!